 According to the Landnámabók from the end of the 1100s, Iceland began to be settled on a permanent basis in AD 874.
 Over the next centuries, people of Nordic and Celtic origin settled there.
 In the 1200s Iceland came to be ruled by Norway, and later Denmark, till it was given independence in 1944.
 About 320.000 people, a mixture of descendants of Norse and Celts, live on Iceland today, and about two thirds of them in its capital, Reykjavik.

 Icelandic culture is based on the nation's Norse heritage.
 Its cultural heritage includes traditional Icelandic cuisine, the nationís poetry, and the medieval Icelandic Sagas.
-The proverbs gathered below, are mainly from such medieval sagas.
-The selection and translation is by - Tormod Kinnes
+The proverbs in the first part below, are from medieval sources.
+The selection and translation are by me. - T. K.

 A bad rower blames his oars.